Meghana157/Postgresql-Data-Cleaning-Project/README.md

 SQL Queries: To perform transformations like removing duplicates, standardizing values, and handling missing data.

 # Steps Involved:

-i.
-Remove Duplicates.
+- Remove Duplicates.
-ii.Standardize the Data.
-iii.Handle NULL or Blank Values. iv.Remove Unnecessary Columns.
+- Standardize the data.
+- Handle Null or blank values.
+- Remove unnecessary columns.

 # Reference
 Data Source for the project can be found here: